 These ten digital assets make up 88% of the cryptocurrency’s total market value, while the remaining thousands of cryptocurrencies share the remaining 12%.

-The big players in this niche, according to a famous Cryptocurrency stats firm called Statista, includes Binance.
-Binance is and remains the more considerable Cryptocurrency exchange in the market.
+The big players in this niche, according to a famous statistics firm called Statista, includes Binance.
+Binance is and remains the more considerable cryptocurrency exchange in the market.

 As of February 2021, it averaged a massive $28.85 per 24-hour volume.
 HBTC and Hydax Exchange are the second and third positions with $14.44 billion and $12.19 billion, respectively.